ASKurz/blogdown5/content/blog/_index.md

 author: A. Solomon Kurz
 title: Welcome to the draft of my blog
 thumbnail_left: true
 description: "This is not my real blog.
-It’s a place where I can post drafts of my posts, and possibly get feedback when needed.
-Please do not share the links to any of these posts with others."
+It’s a place where I can post drafts, and possibly get feedback when needed.
+Please *do not* share the links to any of these posts with others."
 layout: list-grid # default was list-sidebar
 show_author_byline: true
 show_button_links: false